-Note: To be admitted to SED 511/SED 512 students must submit passing scores on the Praxis II: Principles of Learning and Teaching 7-12, Test #5624.
+Note: To be admitted to WLED 511/SED 512 students must submit passing scores on the Praxis II: Principles of Learning and Teaching 7-12, Test #5624.
 Note: To be admitted into SED 521 and SED 522 students must have completed all other required courses.